-Wrapping up a weeklong trip on the Kona Aggressor II, Karen and me had included an additional 5-day stay on the big island to what else there was to see.
+Wrapping up a weeklong trip on the Kona Aggressor II, Karen and me had included an additional 5-day stay on Hawaii’s big island to see what else there was to see.
 One of those sites turned out to be a shore diving site called Pu’uhonua O Honaunau, also referred to as Kona’s Royal Place of Refuge.

 In ancient times, Hawaiians lived under strict laws.
 Commoners where not permitted near the chief, let alone allowed to touch any of his possessions, walk in his footsteps or even let their shadows touch the royal grounds.
 Violating a sacred kapu (taboo) was believed to incur the wrath of the gods unless justice was enacted, with offender swiftly put to death.
 But if the offender were reach a pu’uhonua, or place of refuge, he would be granted protection by the kahuma (priests) inside the ground, who would then absolve his transgressions in a purification ceremony and allowed return home.
 The same was also provided to defeated warriors and non-combatants during times of battle.